What is a Recruitment Chatbot? The Definitive Guide

-You can’t go online, open your email, log in to LinkedIn or attend a talent acquisition conference without being bombarded with ads, emails, LinkedIn posts and conference sales sheets talking about something related to chatbots for recruiting, artificial intelligence, machine learning, predictive analytics or natural language processing.
+You can’t go online, open your email, log in to LinkedIn or attend a talent acquisition conference without being bombarded with ads, emails, LinkedIn posts and conference sales sheets talking about something related to chatbots for recruiting, artificial intelligence, machine learning, predictive analytics or natural language processing for your company.
 At best, all this information can be overwhelming.
 At its worst, it can be debilitating.
 Scary.
 Paralyzing.

 I get it.
 I went through the same thing a few years ago when marketing technology began the same transformation.
 And, at the time, I wished for a comprehensive guide to answer all my questions on these new technologies, processes, and methodologies.
 Even with extensive work with algorithms and in predictive analytics, the market was littered with information.
 I was getting bits and pieces here and there, but never all in one place.
 I was looking for something like a Wikipedia page, but for technology.

-When I joined Brazen a couple years back and we started immersing ourselves in recruiting chatbots, I promised the team I wouldn’t let our audience go uneducated.
-I promised I’d create a simple way to get the most common questions answered as it relates to all this new stuff.
+When I joined Brazen a couple years back and we started immersing ourselves in recruiting chatbots, I promised the team I wouldn’t let our audience of talent acquisition professionals go uneducated.
+I promised I’d create a simple way to get the most basic questions answered as it relates to all this new stuff.
 All in one place.

 And that’s exactly what I’ve done on this page.
 I’ve created the Wikipedia for recruitment chatbots, with an easy to use design.
-Want to jump directly to the answer to a question that relates to recruiting chatbots?
+Want to jump directly to the answer to a question that relates to recruiting chatbots our how they might fit into your recruitment strategy?
 Click on the question below and it’ll take you right to that section on the page.
 Want to immerse yourself in all there is to know about recruitment chatbots?
 Be my guest and read away.
 Bookmark the page to reference for later.
 Or email me with any questions you may have at email@example.com.

 No more questions about that?
 Great.
 Now let’s get down to the questions that brought you here in the first place.
 Hope this page helps!